 In order to maintain safety, and to improve the installation, work on the electrical wiring and other parts of the installation is sometimes needed.
 Always ensure that people working on electrical equipment and systems are competent to do the work.
 Professional electricians should be able to demonstrate their qualifications and experience, and show a copy of their insurance certificates on request.

-Work on live electrical systems and equipment should be avoided, and special techniques should be in place to carry out the work safely.
-In the majority of situations, work needs to be completed with the electrical power isolated from the equipment or circuit being worked on and care must be taken to make sure power is not turned back on when someone is still at work on the circuit.
-Circuits should ideally be proven dead before work commences.
+Work on live electrical systems and equipment should be avoided, and specific safe systems of work should be in place to carry out the task needed.
+In the majority of situations, work needs to be completed with the electrical power isolated from the equipment or circuit being worked on and care must be taken to make sure power is not turned back on when someone is still working on the circuit.
+Circuits should be proven dead before work commences.

 Lower voltages and batteries